BulkGate/php-sdk/README.md

 ### Text of the message

 The second parameter is the input of the text of the message.
-There are also 2 options where the first is to enter text using a `string`, and the other is an instance of the class `component\SimpleText`, or null.
+There are also 2 options where the first is to enter text using a `string`, and the other is an instance of the class `component\SimpleText`, or `null`.

 ```
 $phone_number = new PhoneNumber('777777777', 'cz');